sfigg/commercialization-public/docset/manufacture/desktop/how-push-button-reset-features-work.md

 **The Reset your PC feature can be summarized in the following steps:**

 1. PC boots into the Windows Recovery Environment (Windows RE).
-2. User accounts, data and installed Windows apps and Classic Windows applications are removed from the OS volume.
+2. User accounts, data and installed Windows apps and Windows desktop applications are removed from the OS volume.
 3. Data volumes are formatted (if requested by the user).
 4. Data erasure is performed on OS and data volumes (if requested by the user).
 5.  **EXTENSIBILITY POINT C**: OEMs can optionally add a script here.
 (See [Extensibility points](#extensibility-points) later in this topic).